Meirtz/Face-Generation/README.md

 **jupyter**

 # Acknowledgement
-This is an project of Udacity DLND(Deep Learning NanoDegree program).
+This is a project of Udacity DLND(Deep Learning NanoDegree program).